 “Are you telling me that as a Gentile believer, I don’t have to keep the Sabbath or eat Kosher in order to be saved?”
 That was the question that a precious young believer asked me at the end of my message a few weeks ago.
 I taught all week at Blue Mountain Christian Retreat through my book Identity Theft, taking a hard look at the early communities of 1st century believers and how they lived.

 This woman had been taught in a Messianic congregation—I don’t know where—that God calls Gentiles to keep the Torah, just as Jews.
 Before I go further, let me make two points:

 1. I do believe that Jewish believers are called to live a Jewish life according to Scripture as a matter of calling (Romans 11:29).

-2. It has no bearing whatsoever on our salvation, which is obtained solely through faith in Yeshua alone.
+2. It has no bearing whatsoever on our salvation, which is obtained through faith in Yeshua’s blood, alone.

 Having said that, there are some congregations that teach that God’s perfect plan is that the Gentiles also keep the ceremonial aspects of Torah, however mainstream Messianic Judaism and Messianic Jewish leaders reject this.
-Those who do teach this are part of the ‘One Law’ movement.
+Those who do teach this are part of the ‘One Law’ or ‘One Torah’ movement, which teaches that all believers need to adhere to the ritual commands of Torah.
 While I do believe there is freedom for any believer to keep the entire Torah, it is not required.
 Let’s take a look at the word of God.